AR15 vs M16 vs M4

 Build Your Next AR15 with 80% Arms!

-While we can’t sell you an M16, we can absolutely help you build a high-quality AR-15 with one of our Build Kits, or Complete Uppers.
+While we can’t sell you an M16, we can absolutely help you build a high-quality rifle with an AR 15 80 lower kit, one of our Build Kits, or Complete Uppers.
 As the industry leaders in 80% Lowers and Jigs, we have everything you need to start your next AR-15 build in the comfort of your own home.